wapisani/ElasticMD/README.md

 # ElasticMD
-Easy analysis of MD stress-strain data
+Easy analysis of MD stress-strain

+Please see the [wiki](./wiki) for tutorials